 |Start Elevation: 55 m||Max Elevation: 390 m|

 |Dog Access: Dogs are permitted but must be on leash||Links to: All other Grampians tracks|

 |Length: 4.8 km return to summit; 5.5 km return to summit via Kānuka Track on return leg|

 |Links to: All other Grampians tracks|

-Grampians Walkway begins at the uphill end of Collingwood Street, in central Nelson (see Access tab above).
-Upper Collingwood Street is steep and narrow, meaning parking is for residents only.
+Grampians Walkway begins at the uphill end of Collingwood Street, in central Nelson (see Access tab above).The upper section of Collingwood Street is steep and narrow, and parking is for residents only.
 The best places to park are on Collingwood Street downhill of Brougham St, or on upper Trafalgar Street.

 The first section of the walkway is best described as a ‘grunty zig-zag’, as it makes its way up the steep hill slope through well-spaced plantings of mature exotic trees, to the trig at the top of the ridge.
 After a short respite from the uphill, the walkway climbs again, straight up the ridge; here you will enjoy one of the best vantage points for viewing central Nelson.
 Ronaki Track connects on the right, and the walkway climbs again through a small area of pine plantation, before flattening out again on a wide grassy corridor and meeting Grampians Summit Road and Kānuka Track.
 You can continue up the walkway to the lookout platform and the summit.
 There are multiple options for the return leg, depending on how far you want to go (see map for options).